Mighty Corporation: History

-In 1945, the company was established as La Campana Fabrica de Tabacos, Inc. by Wong Chu King with a small cigarette factory in Manila producing a type of native cigarette known as "matamis" (sweet blend).
-In 1948, a second factory was built in Barangay Olympia, Makati.
-In 1963, a facility for tobacco threshing and redrying was constructed in Malolos, Bulacan where the company's processing plant was later established.
+On September 20, 1945, the company was established as La Campana Fabrica de Tabacos, Inc. by cigarette salesman Wong Chu King and partners Ong Lowa, Baa Dy, and Ong Pay.
+It started with a small cigarette factory along Tayabas (now Yuseco) Street in Manila, producing a type of native cigarette known as "matamis" (sweet blend).
+In 1948, a second factory was built along Pasong Tamo (now Chino Roces Avenue) in Makati, Rizal.
+The company later purchased a 1.7 ha plot of land in 1951 for a third factory along Sultana Street, also in Makati, which now serves as the company's headquarters.
+In 1963, a facility for tobacco threshing and redrying was constructed in Malolos, Bulacan. where the company's processing plant was later established.

 In 1985, the company changed its name to Mighty Corporation and acquired the trademarks of rival Alhambra Industries, Inc. in 1993.

-In 2001, the company entered into a cigarette manufacturing agreement with rival Sterling Tobacco Corporation to produce the latter’s brands.
+In 2001, the company entered into a cigarette manufacturing agreement with rival Sterling Tobacco Corporation to produce the latter's brands.
 In 2004, the company entered into a cigarette manufacturing agreement with the Philip Morris Philippines as the latter had acquired the trademarks of Sterling Tobacco Corporation.

 The company increased its market share from 3 percent in 2012 to nearly 20 percent in 2013 as a result of consumer down-trading from premium (Marlboro, Lucky Strike, Winston) to low-end brands (Mighty, Fortune).
 The company endured accusations by rival PMFTC since the implementation of Republic Act 10351, more commonly known as the "Sin Tax Law", in 2012.

 In 2014, the company was engaged in talks with British American Tobacco (BAT), the smallest player in the Philippine tobacco market, to explore partnership options.